hc-sc-ocdo-bdpd/faiss-search/README.md

 * This library currently relies on `file-processing-tools` as an upstream requirement.
 Changes to that library could impact features in `SearchDirectory`.
 * A generalized `load_embedding_model()` function should be created that allows users to pass in custom functions to perform embeddings to extend the functionality beyond just `sentence-transformers` and `.gguf` files.
 This would make using API embeddings possible from this library.
 * Potentially include a text cleaning process before the chunking step to remove noisy text data.
+* Create a GitHub pages site for the documentation